charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on T3 when the flex slots in the above list are cantrips.
 Half of games are simulated on the play, the other half on the draw.
 All values ±1%.</p>

 After looking at [[Desperate Ritual]] and [[Hour of Promise]], we might see [[Oath of Nissa]] as a compromise between them.
-It gives a smaller boost to our percentages.
+The boost it gives is relatively modest.
 But (unlike with [[Hour of Promise:Hour]]) we're not settling for a smaller haymaker, and (unlike with [[Desperate Ritual:Ritual]]) we're not a glass cannon.
 Put another way, [[Oath of Nissa:Oath]] is the third leg of the speed-resiliency-impact triangle:

 - [[Desperate Ritual]] boosts our odds of landing [[Primeval Titan]] on T3 by 26%, but it doesn't play well against counterspells and discard.
 - [[Hour of Promise]] boosts our odds of doing *something* big on T3 by 23%, and insulates us against disruption, but [[Hour of Promise:Hour]] doesn't race as well as an actual [[Primeval Titan:Titan]].
 - [[Oath of Nissa]] insulates us against disruption and boosts our odds of landing [[Primeval Titan]] on T3, but only by 10%.

----

----

----

-These aren't the only options, of course, but they're a good place to start.

-Obviously there are a lot more options here.

-> There are way too many permutations to talk about them all here!
-What if we run Rituals, but with Oath instead of our 26th land? etc. with 1x Emrakul, does Stirrings outperform Oath?
-Feel free to check it out!

-Titan Breach is a combo deck.
-There are bottlenecks in the combo.

-Titan Breach is a combo deck with decent odds to go off on T3.
-There are cards we can play to make our best draws happen more often, even while improving our inevitability in a long game.

-> something something... we have identified the bottlenecks in this combo. let's shore them up. more fun than turning into a midrange deck
+One of these three is probably better than the others in the current metagame.
+Perhaps one of them is just better outright.
+But -- if we're looking to steal games with [[Valakut, the Molten Pinnacle:Valakut]] on T3 -- it seems unlikely that we should be playing anything else.

+## The Fine Print

+What happens if we play a combination of [[Desperate Ritual:Rituals]] and [[Hour of Promise:Hours]]?
+Does [[Ancient Stirrings]] get better than [[Oath of Nissa]] if we're also playing a singleton [[Emrakul, the Aeons Torn:Emrakul]]?
+What happens if we go *really* all-in, cutting the [[Lightning Bolt:Bolts]] so we can play [[Desperate Ritual]] *and* [[Faithless Looting]]?

+You caught me.
+I don't know.
+There are thousands of possible configurations, and I've only looked at a fraction of them.
+If you're curious about something, head over to [GitHub](https://github.com/charles-uno/valakut/) and take the model for a spin!